 Supporting the work of the Sussex Police and Crime Commissioner

-- the Commissioner’s role in Sussex Police’s use of Stop and search powers
+- The role of the Commissioner in ensuring Sussex Police use Stop and Search powers effectively and appropriately.

 The Panel’s main duties